wp-plugins/fv-top-level-cats/readme.txt

 The Top Level Categories plugin allows you to remove the prefix before the URL to your category page.
 For example, instead of http://foliovision.com/category/work, you can use http://foliovision.com/work for the address of "work" category.
 WordPress doesn't allow you to have a blank prefix for categories (they insert `category/` before the name), this plugin works around that restriction.

+This plugin works also if you have a permalink structure like %postname% or %category%/%postname% -- this wasn't possible in the original version

 [Support](http://foliovision.com/seo-tools/wordpress/plugins/fv-top-level-categories)

 == Installation ==